axibase/atsd/administration/editing-configuration-files.md

 # Editing Configuration Files

-The Configuration File Editor allows the editing of ATSD configuration files directly in the user interface.
+The Configuration File Editor allows the editing of ATSD configuration files in the web interface.
 Only files that are located in the `/opt/atsd/atsd/conf` directory can be edited.

 This is especially useful and convenient when editing `graphite.conf` to